Nooralogical/portfolio/readme.md

 # About

 Software engineering student @ **Lahti University of Applied Sciences** (graduating 2020).
 Programmer with a strong design background.
-Comfortable with front-end technologies but not afraid to tackle the back-end either.
+Comfortable with frontend technologies but not afraid to tackle the backend either.
 Projects include school work, professional work and personal projects.

 # Projects